sabatex/NetDaemonApps.InverterAnenji-4kw-7.2kw/Readme.md

     IPAddress haIpAddress = new IPAddress(new byte[] { 192, 168, 1, 100 });

 ```
+7. In the NetDaemon configuration tab in the network configuration area, change port <b>10000</b> to <b>8899</b>.

-7. Run debug or publish to HA.
+8. Run debug or publish to HA.

 ## P.S.